Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 If you want to build v2-gui yourself I would recommend editing the program in Visual Studio 2022 then running CMD in the project folder (the one with the sln file) and running this command: `dotnet publish -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true /p:IncludeAllContentForSelfExtract=true`.

-&emsp;
+&nbsp;

-Note: You WILL NEED the [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json) (all versions), and [Costura.Fody](https://www.nuget.org/packages/Costura.Fody) (all versions except for v2-gui) NuGet packages in order for the program to work.
+NOTE: You WILL NEED the [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json) (all versions), and [Costura.Fody](https://www.nuget.org/packages/Costura.Fody) (all versions except for v2-gui) NuGet packages in order for the program to work.

-If you edit the source code and release is publicly you need to give credit to me (it is already right there in the code).
+NOTE: If you edit the source code and release is publicly you need to give credit to me (it is already right there in the code).
 There is a "forked by *insert name here*" in the code for a reason.
 Just use it.

-If you edit the v2-gui source code and release it publicly you need to give credit to me (just add *forked by ____* in the textbox in the designer).
+NOTE: If you edit the v2-gui source code and release it publicly you need to give credit to me (just add *forked by ____* in the textbox in the designer).